Skip to main content

 What was Red River Talc, LLC?

 Red River Talc was a special purpose entity created on August 19, 2024 to hold Johnson & Johnson's talc-related liabilities and file for bankruptcy.
 Court filings described it as a successor to LTL Management LLC, and the U.S. Trustee framed it as J&J's third attempt to resolve talc claims through a subsidiary bankruptcy.
-The company was organized as a Texas limited liability company and filed a prepackaged Chapter 11 case in the Southern District of Texas.
+The company was organized as a Texas limited liability company and filed a prepackaged chapter 11 case in the Southern District of Texas.

 What did the proposed plan try to accomplish?